 However, if Windows Search is important to you, it might be better to stick with the Windows 11 Start menu, depending on how well third-party Start menus incorporate Windows search.

-Originally called Windows 10 Dictation, `Voice typing’ is the new and improved speech recognition software built into Windows 11.
-Voice typing now comes with auto punctuation.
+Called initially Windows 10 Dictation, `Voice Typing‘ is the new and improved speech recognition software built into Windows 11.
+Voice Typing now comes with auto punctuation.

-To activate Voice typing, place your cursor inside a text field, press the Windows logo key ⊞ + H, or select the mic button on the touch keyboard.
-You can then speak naturally, and Voice typing will type your information for you.
-Voice typing is great for work, emailing, or just getting your thoughts down on paper, so to speak.
+To activate Voice Typing, place your cursor inside a text field, press the Windows logo key ⊞ + H, or select the mic button on the touch keyboard.
+You can then speak naturally, and Voice Typing will type your information for you.
+Voice Typing is excellent for work, emailing, or just getting your thoughts down on paper, so to speak.
 Make sure to click on the settings icon next to the microphone button and toggle on auto punctuation.